Creating a new Manufacturing Order

 In short, there are two types of Manufacturing Orders (Make to Order and Make to Stock), which are created in different ways in Katana.

 Creating a Make to Stock Manufacturing Order

-1. Click on the global "+" sign and select "+ Make to stock".
+1. Click on the global "+" sign and select "+ Manufacturing order".

-2. In the "Inventory" view, click on the "+" button at the end of a line for a product.
+3. In the "Stock" screen, click on the "+" button at the end of a line for a product.
 This is a quick way to create Make to Stock MOs for products for which the stock level is below the optimal level, taking into account the quantities you have in stock, expected, committed, and the Reorder Point.
 To enter more details or edit the Manufacturing Order, navigate to the newly created MO in the "Schedule" view.

 Creating a Make to Order Manufacturing Order

-You can create a new Make to Order Manufacturing Orders from the "Sell" screen.
+You can create a new Make to Order Manufacturing Order from the "Sell" screen.

 1. Navigate to the "Sell" screen.

-2. Click on a "Make to order" button in the Production column for a Sales Order.
-This will create Manufacturing Orders for all the products required by the Sales Order.
+2. Click on a "Make" -> "Make to order" button in the Production column for a Sales Order.
+This will create Make to Order Manufacturing Orders for all the products required by the Sales Order.
 Those MOs will be permanently linked to the Sales Order.

-You can also create Make to Order MOs for each Sales Order line separately by opening a Sales Order and clicking on "Make to order" for a specific Sales Order line.
+You can also create Make to Order MOs for each Sales Order line separately by opening a Sales Order and clicking on "Make" -> "Make to order" for a specific Sales Order line.